icpc/ccs-specs/Contest_Archive_Format.md

 which case the URLs must be valid.
 This could be useful in some cases where the size of the archive matters.

+### Multiple systems

+Some contests are run with multiple systems that provide a Contest API.
-In some cases it could make sense to merge multiple API sources (of the same contest) in a single archive.
-One example of this would be a contest that was running with a primary and [shadow](ccs_system_requirements#shadow-mode) CCS.
+One example of this is a contest run with a primary and [shadow](ccs_system_requirements#shadow-mode) CCS.
+Typically in these cases there is relationship between the systems or a lot of common data, so it makes sense to merge the data into a single archive.

-Typically in such cases, most of the data is identical (or at least the differences are irrelevant), so only the data that differs (in relevant ways) needs to be stored.
-If there is an additional source for `<endpoint>` it is stored as above, but wherever `<endpoint>` is used in the path, instead use `<endpoint>_<system>` where `<system>` is a unique name for the additional source.
+Data from the primary system (usually the primary CCS) should continue to be stored as described in this document.
+Each additional system should store its data using the same format but in a unique sub-folder `systems/<system>`, named after the system that produced it.
+Using this pattern means that tools that work against a contest archive can be run without change on either the primary contest archive or the archives of any of the other systems.

+When there is duplicate data (or the differences between systems are irrelevant), a system's data can be deleted and replaced with symlinks to the data in the parent folder.
+Using this method reduces the overall size of the archive while still maintaining a valid contest archive (the system's view of the contest) for each system.

 ## Example uses